gnfisher/linux_dotfiles/SETUP/README.md

 # TODO

-- Dunst config in dotfiles
+- Separate steps for doing a more complete setup (not meant for a VM).
-- Possible GTK themeing.
+  - Dunst config in dotfiles etc.